WebAssembly/spec/proposals/gc/Overview.md

 The usual implementation technique is a uniform representation, potentially refined with local unboxing and type specialisation optimisations.

-The MVP proposal does not directly support parametric polymorphism (see the discussion of [type parameters and fields](#type-parameters-and-fields) below for its discussion as an extension).
+The MVP proposal does not directly support parametric polymorphism (see the discussion of [type parameters](Post-MVP.md#type-parameters)).
 However, compilation with a uniform representation can still be achieved in this proposal by consistently using the type  `anyref`, which is the super type of all references, and then down-cast from there:
 ```
 (type $pair (struct anyref anyref))